kshlsa/fortress/docs/validators/upgrades/automated.md

 torqued version
 ```

-### 2. Download the Torque release
+### 2. Download the Fortress release

 #### 2.a) Manual Download

 Cosmovisor will continually poll the `$DAEMON_HOME/data/upgrade-info.json` for new upgrade instructions.
-When an upgrade is [released](https://github.com/hardiksa/torque/releases), node operators need to:
+When an upgrade is [released](https://github.com/hardiksa/fortress/releases), node operators need to:

 1. Download (**NOT INSTALL**) the binary for the new release
 2. Place it under `$DAEMON_HOME/cosmovisor/upgrades/<name>/bin`, where `<name>` is the URI-encoded name of the upgrade as specified in the Software Upgrade Plan.